On “Mailbox on a ranch near Farson, Wyoming, Sep 1941”,

 There was a postman, who traveled this path,

-took letters and bills, baptisms, wedding
+delivered letters and bills, baptisms, wedding

 and funeral invitations; followed up on lives,

-deaths, loves and dislikes.
+deaths, loves, and dislikes.

 One who didn’t know that, someday, a woman,

-where he had worked and shared news,
+the way where he had worked and shared news,

 besides, indeed, secrets and confessions